rubensworks/jbr.js/packages/hook-sparql-endpoint-comunica/README.md

 ### Configuration fields

 * `dockerfileClient`: Path to the Dockerfile of Comunica.
+* `resourceConstraints`: Resource constraints for the Docker container.
 * `configClient`: Path to the configuration file of a Comunica engine.
 * `clientPort`: HTTP port on which the SPARQL endpoint will be exposed.
 * `clientLogLevel`: Logging level for Comunica engine.